Cuddlebuddies are soft plush animals that comes with four wooden “comfort coins.”

 1) calm themselves down when they are angry or upset

-2) help them gather their courage when they are afraid
+2) gather their courage when they are afraid

-3) let them feel loved when they are lonely, and
+3) feel loved when they are lonely, and

 4) feel wonderful when they are embarrassed or ashamed.

 The original CuddleBunny is a 4″ fuzzball with ears.
 It is soft and fluffy.
 Its coins come in a velour pouch along with a card of instructions.
 Both are clipped to Cuddlebunny by a chain and clip that can also attach to a backpack, purse or belt loop.
 Cuddlebunnies are cute and fluffy, not squishy.
 They have a soft but solid core with fake fur all around.
 They now come in two colors, red and royal blue, and are softer than the original white bunny.